Koromix/tytools/README.md

 ty is a collection of tools to manage Teensy devices (or teensies).
 It provides:
 - libty, a C library
+- Teensy Qt, a simple GUI to manage devices
-- and tyc, a command-line tool
+- tyc, a command-line tool

 It currently runs on Linux, Windows and Mac OS X.